Chartres is located towards the east of the Loire Valley region and south-west of Orleans.

 The town is very famous because of its cathedral, and is also a substantial town with other attractions and highlights for the visitor to discover.

 First stop for the many thousands of visitors to Chartres each year is undoubtedly the cathedral.
-In part dating from the 11th century, the crypt is the oldest part of chartres cathedral with the reminder being added in the centuries that followed.
+In part dating from the 11th century, the crypt is the oldest part of Chartres cathedral with the remainder being added in the centuries that followed.

 Apart from its sheer size (140 metres in length and 37 metres high), the highlights of the cathedral are above all the entrance doorways (portails).
 The curved arches that decorate the doorways are called the tympanum, and along with the statues below these form an astonishing achievement of medieval artistry.

-Within the cathedral it is above all the remarkable stained glass windows that will attract your attention.
+Within the cathedral it is above all the remarkable stained glass windows that will attract your attention and the magnificent carved stone screen which surrounds the choir.

 Note: it is a good idea to bring a pair of binoculars for your visit, to make the most of the detail in both the windows and the ornate stonework